-Long list of troubled nursing homes revealed by senators
+Senate report reveals nearly 400 troubled nursing homes

 — In Quitman, Texas, the Heritage Healthcare Residence did not prevent the septic system from backing up, causing a foul-smelling black substance to come through the drains and seep into the kitchen floor near food-preparation areas.
 In an interview, officials of the company that currently owns the nursing home said they had corrected all the problems after purchasing the facility in February.
 Suzanne Koenig, president of the company that now runs the nursing home, renamed the Heritage House Healthcare Centre, said she’d be concerned about releasing the list since “it doesn’t really focus on what is going on in the facility.”

 — In Ormond Beach, Florida, inspectors found that staff at Avante at Ormond Beach, were not cleaning and disinfecting blood sugar measuring devices between tests of different patients, putting the residents at risk of infection.
 The same inspection report noted the nursing home quickly started to address the issue.
-John Hornack, a vice president of the nursing home’s management company, said in an interview that the old devices were replaced with new ones and the staff was retrained.
+John Hornack, a vice president of the nursing home’s management company, said in an interview the old devices were replaced with new ones and the staff was retrained.
 Hornack said the problem has now been completely resolved.